 Since I began traveling as a full-time career, I have always relied on travel insurance for the security and peace of mind it brings when I travel to unfamiliar destinations.
 That said, travel insurance is as essential for some vacations as it is superfluous for others.

-To help decide whether travel insurance is worth it for your upcoming Hawaii vacation, keep reading for a travel insurance overview, whether travel insurance makes sense for Hawaii vacations specifically, and a few words on my preferred travel insurance provider, Allianz.
+To help decide whether travel insurance is worth it for your upcoming Hawaii vacation, keep reading for a travel insurance overview and whether travel insurance makes sense for Hawaii vacations specifically.

 Why Has Travel Insurance Become So Popular?